mithi/simple-cryptography/1-many-time-pad/README.md

 ```

+### Observation
-#### Observation: When a space is xored with an uppercase character, the result is a lowercase character and vice versa.
+- When a space is xored with an uppercase character, the result is a lowercase character and vice versa.
 ```python
 >>> assert ord('M') ^ ord(' ') == ord('m')
 >>> assert ord('n') ^ ord(' ') == ord('N')